DavidKohler/GoFish/README.md

 # GoFish
-Go Fish game made by David Kohler, designed for Python 3.6
-\nMade to run in Terminal
+Go Fish game made by David Kohler, designed for Python 3.6.
+Made to run in Terminal